 How we handle items reported as stolen

-When we receive a police report that an item was stolen, we disable the item with a red “can’t be bought or sold due to suspicious activity” message on the item page.
-The item will remain disabled unless the original owner withdraws their report.
+When we receive a police report that an item was stolen, we disable the item and display a grey “suspicious activity” alert on the item page.
+The item remains disabled for up to 90 days, or until the original owner withdraws their report.
+Items may remain disabled for longer in certain situations, such as pursuant to a law enforcement request.

 What should I do if an item I own is affected?

-If your item is displaying a “suspicious activity” alert and you believe this item has been flagged incorrectly, please reach out via our Help Center to our User Safety team.
+If your item is displaying a “suspicious activity” alert and you believe this item has been flagged incorrectly, please speak with a member of our User Safety team via our Help Center.
 Make sure to include your wallet address and the OpenSea URL for the item.